dbohdan/jsonwatch/README.md

 License
 =======

 `jsonwatch` is distributed under the MIT license.
 See the file `LICENSE` for details.
+[Wapp](tests/vendor/wapp/wapp.tcl) is copyright (c) 2017 D. Richard Hipp and is distributed under the Simplified BSD License.